-By Carol B., 12-time traveler from Laredo, TX
+By Carol Bowman, 12-time traveler from Laredo, TX

 Una stood steady so Grace could comb through her long, wavy red hair.
 Lengthy bangs extended down over her forehead and stray strands tickled her large brown eyes.
 Sounds of contentment spilled from within, as she relaxed to the rhythm of her back being stroked.
 Una’s offspring, Katie Morag, nuzzled into her chest.
 Pampered, bathed, and coiffed, both seemed prepared for the big competition the next day.
 Before each showcase, all of Grace’s entrants receive the full beauty and spa treatment.
 “They love the pampered life,” Grace said.

 Extending from the mother’s temples, long horns bent in the shape of a lazy “L” had been polished and glistened in the sun.
 Horns?
 Oh, we’re not talking humans; we’re talking Scottish Highland Cattle, the oldest registered breed in the world.
 Originating in Scotland’s Outer Hebrides Islands, these distinctive-looking cows, raised for their lean meat, were first mentioned in sixth-century Norse writings.